 A bit about myself:

 After my year in college I decided it wasn't for me, so I moved to San Diego, California.
 I worked for a year just doing part time jobs and slowly building the FJ cruiser, while exploring my new home.
 In early 2016 I started an internship with adventure photographer Chris Burkard, traveling the USA learning and assisting on photoshoots.
 A winter went by and that summer it was back into surf lessons and part time work.
 Fall of 2016 was when I embarked on my first major trip, the Alaska Expedition, 43 days and 12,000 miles (Read more about that here) and after that I decided I wanted to shift my photography more into the automotive field.
 Late 2016 I started interning for a company called Mad Media, working as an assistant/photographer and then got hired on full time in early 2017.
-I now work full time for Mad Media as a Photographer/Logistics manager, while also doing freelance photography work.
-Its been a long bumpy road trying to get to where I am today, but it was worth it.
-I'm looking forward to traveling more, while also fine tuning my photography and videography further.
+In early 2018 I bought my first house, a 2000 Ford F250 with a custom camper on the back I named "Bruce", I moved into the camper full time in March 2018 and have been traveling the country taking photos ever sense.